© 2017-19, ZBees Apiary, Waynesville, NC. Buzz the Apiary

 Which category offers the greatest value?

 Examine each management style and they will reveal a decisive answer for the beekeeper.
-First, understand that beekeeping is not a hobby.
-Hobbies are “mood-based” undertakings because you can set a hobby aside without any dire ramifications.
-Last, beekeepers cannot afford such an attitude because beekeeping is like “parenting,” it needs constant attention by the beekeeper to preserve a healthy apiary.
-Curb your attention span and the apiary will surely suffer, guaranteed.
-Review these three plans for a successful apiary and note the order most important to ZBees Apiary, your importance may be different:
+Understand that beekeeping is not a hobby because hobbies are “mood-based” undertakings.
+You can set a hobby aside without any dire ramifications and beekeepers cannot afford to ignore the bees because beekeeping is like “parenting,” the bees need monitoring to preserve a healthy apiary.
+Curb your attention span and the apiary will surely suffer, guaranteed!
+Review the following plans for a successful apiary and note the order most important to ZBees Apiary, your importance may be different:

-Hive Management Plan (HMP) – this plan is akin to a “business plan” for any company, regardless of its size.
-Examine as many concerns of your beekeeping goals as you can to see the full picture.
-Consider beekeeping as a business, because it is your business.
-To have a successful apiary one must plan for success and consider issues like:
+Apiary Management Plan (AMP) – this plan is akin to a “business plan” for any company, regardless of its size.
+Examine as many concerns of your beekeeping goals as you can to see the full picture of how you expect the apiary to grow.
+Consider beekeeping as a business, because it is your business and to have a successful apiary one must plan for success and consider issues like:

 A. Beekeeper attitude – approach beekeeping with a lax attitude and your apiary will likely never survive the important “first-year.”
 Approach beekeeping with a “positive” attitude of planning, reading, learning, and studying honeybees and the chances are good that your apiary will survive year after year.

 B. Apiary size and location – start out small and grow as you learn how to manage your honeybees.
 Every race of honeybees is different: from genetics, temperament, honey production, and even the method which they comb a hive.
 Starting out small, say two or three hives minimum, allows the new beekeeper to discover if the race of honeybees selected fits well with the selected location of the apiary.
 It also increases the chances of apiary survival during the first year.